Fellow-Consulting-AG/NewSmartdata/README.md

 New Smartdata
 --------------

-New Smartdata Tool for Loading Data from external systems to M3 over Infor ION.
+The New Smartdata Tool is a Python3 app.
+It is responsible for Data Loading external systems to M3 via Infor ION.

 ----------------
 Current Status